 What is mental wellbeing?

-Mental wellbeing refers to the feeling of thriving in various areas of life, such as in relationships, at work, play, and more, despite life’s ups and downs.
+Mental wellbeing refers to the feeling of thriving in various areas of life, such as in relationships or at work, despite life’s ups and downs.
 It refers to how we react to our experiences throughout life, how satisfied we are, and whether we feel that life has meaning.
 It also involves feeling pleasure and desire.
-Mental wellbeing is characterised by other things such as how well we balance positive and negative feelings, feeling as part of a community, personal development, and achieving your own potential.
+Mental wellbeing is characterised by other things such as how well we balance positive and negative feelings and emotions, feeling as part of a community, personal development, and achieving your own potential.
 The things that benefit one’s wellbeing can vary.

-Mental wellbeing and mental health problems are not mutually exclusive, i.e., you can feel wellbeing even though you have a mental health problem.
+Mental wellbeing and mental health problems are not mutually exclusive, i.e., you can experience wellbeing even though you have a mental health problem or disorder.
 While we can see that people with mental health problems or mental health disorders tend to experience poorer mental wellbeing, this manifests differently depending on the person.
 Someone may struggle in certain aspects, but not others.
-They might, for example, feel anxious and have difficulty concentrating at work or in school, but at the same time be good at creating friendships and consequently feel content and see meaning in life.
+Some might, for example, feel anxious and have difficulty concentrating at work or in school, but at the same time be good at creating friendships and consequently feel content and see meaning in life.

 What are mental health problems?

 Mental health problems are common.
-Everyone can feel stressed, worried or anxious at times, or have trouble sleeping, or concentrating.
+Everyone can feel stressed, worried or anxious at times, or have trouble sleeping or concentrating.
 These are often normal reactions to life’s stressors.
-These problems may be mild or severe; they may pass quickly or continue for a longer period.
+These problems may be mild or severe; they may pass quickly or continue for longer periods.
 Sometimes, mental health problems can cause physical symptoms such as headaches, stomach pain, backache or dizziness.

-Severe mental health problems may make it difficult to cope with important, everyday things – working, studying, spending time on a hobby, or taking care of yourself or others.
+Severe mental health problems may make it difficult to cope with important, everyday things such as working, studying, spending time on a hobby, or taking care of yourself or others.
 Most of the time, these problems go away on their own, and there are things you can do to reduce their severity.
-If these kinds of problems last for a long time, you may need professional help.
+If these kinds of problems last for a long time however, you may need professional help.

 Mental health disorders